Schinzel/web-blocks/thoughts.md

 # Name
-WebComponent (no, is already a think)
+WebComponent (no, is already a thing)
 ElementK